oracolo81/custom-gutenberg-block/README.md

 # Custom Gutenberg Block Plugin

 Custom Gutenberg Block Plugin is a WordPress Plugin that allows you to create Testimonial Gutenberg blocks for your website.

 This version provides a simplified approach, accommodating only one testimonial per post type.
 However, for enhanced functionality, it's feasible to implement a more robust solution utilizing the "Repeater" field available in ACF Pro.
 This would enable the rendering of testimonials within a carousel, offering a more dynamic presentation.

 ## Features

 Define block attributes for testimonial data such as name, position, and testimonial content.
+Automatically populate the block attributes with data retrieved from the ACF fields within the post.

 ![](/assets/screenshot-2.png)

 ## Requirements

-1. The npm Node.js package manager.
-This is used to install dependencies and run scripts.
-2. Install and activate the Advanced Custom Fields (ACF) plugin to use this plugin.
+1. Install and activate the Advanced Custom Fields (ACF) plugin to use this plugin.
+2. The npm Node.js package manager.
+This is used to install dependencies and run scripts (only for development).

 ## Installation